cdleon/ui-frameworks/JS/Guides.md

 * [Practical Node.js](https://github.com/azat-co/practicalnode) :gift_heart: - Practical Node.js, 1st and 2nd Editions [Apress]. [http://practicalnodebook.com](http://practicalnodebook.com)
 * [Project Guidelines](https://github.com/wearehive/project-guidelines) :gift_heart: - A set of best practices for JavaScript projects.
 * [Solid](https://github.com/solid/solid) :gift_heart: - Re-decentralizing the web.
+* [So You Want to be a Functional Programmer (Part 1)](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-1-1f15e387e536) :gift_heart: - Taking that first step to understanding Functional Programming concepts is the most important and sometimes the most difficult step.
+But it doesn’t have to be.
+Not with the right perspective.
 * [Spellbook of Modern Web Dev](https://github.com/dexteryy/spellbook-of-modern-webdev) :gift_heart: -  A Big Picture, Thesaurus, and Taxonomy of Modern JavaScript Web Development.
 * [Superhero.js](https://github.com/superherojs/superherojs) :gift_heart: - Creating, testing and maintaining a large JavaScript code base is not easy — especially since great resources on how to do this are hard to find.
 This page is a collection of the best articles, videos and presentations we've found on the topic. [http://superherojs.com/](http://superherojs.com/)
 * [The JavaScript Behind Touch-Friendly Sliders](https://css-tricks.com/the-javascript-behind-touch-friendly-sliders/) :gift_heart: